untool/untool/packages/core/README.md

 If inheriting from `Mixin`, all methods of your mixin are automatically bound to the repective instance, so you do not have to call `this.method.bind(this)` yourself even if you use them in asynchronous contexts.

-Note that you cannot call any of the methods of the core object from inside your mixin's custom `constructor` function: they only become available after all mixins have been instantiated.
+Note that you can call all defined mixinable methods directly on your mixin instance.

 ### `render([...args])` (runtime only)